mg126e/Project_Backend/mentor_meetings/november10th/agenda.md

 - Scheduled meetings to work on the project pitch video this Thursday and Friday
 - Plan to discuss and delegate parts of Functional Design on Thursday after receiving feedback during this week’s Project Update

+**Post Meeting**
+- Focus on running club idea first, if there’s a way to incorporate other aspect as just a feature rather than splitting into two equally important parts
+- Passion for our project
+- 6 evidence and 6 comparables is reasonable
+- 6 comparables and 6 evidence
+- 1-3 features, 5-7 concepts, cap at 7 concepts
+- Smaller ones like user authentication
+- See how many at minimum we can have while still keeping modularity